-Adolescents and young adults should be asked about use of illicit and performance-enhancing drugs Anabolic Steroids Anabolic steroids are often used to enhance physical performance and promote muscle growth.
-When used inappropriately, chronically at high doses and without medical supervision, they can cause... read more .
+Adolescents and young adults should be asked about use of illicit and performance-enhancing drugs Anabolic Steroids Anabolic steroids (anabolic-androgenic steroids) are often used to enhance physical performance and promote muscle growth.
+When used inappropriately, chronically at high doses and without medical... read more .
 (Visit the U.S. Anti-Doping Agency web site.)

 Have you ever had an eating disorder?